 Figuring out exactly what you need to clean is the first step in figuring out which vacuum you should buy.
-For example, the best vacuum for pet hair on hardwood floors right now is the BISSELL PowerEdge 81L2T.
+For example, one of the best pet vacuum for hardwood floors right now is the BISSELL PowerEdge 81L2T.
 Although it’s not as powerful as some of the other good pet vacuums out there, it’s lightweight (good for delicate hardwood), cost-efficient, and great at getting the job done.
-If you really are in the market for a hardwood vacuum, you might want to take a moment and check out our other guide on choosing the best hardwood floor vacuum.
+If you really are in the market for a hardwood vacuum, you might want to take a moment and check out our other guide on how to pick the best hardwood floor vacuum.

 It’s a fact that most of the time, long-haired pets shed more than their short-haired cousins, thus the intensity of cleaning required can vary here too.
 Knowing what you need to clean, and keeping this in mind while you shop will help a great deal in deciding the specific features that work for you (model, type, attachments, extras, etc.).

 2. Full-sized or Handheld?

 All pet owners can attest to the fact that it’s close to impossible to confine certain pets, like a dog or cat, to a specific area all the time.
 This means that you’re going to find that pet hair just about everywhere, ranging from your beautiful couch/bed to the carpets and floors.

 This makes it necessary to have a cleaner that has the capability to clean in all affected areas.
 In order to accomplish this, you’ll have to make a choice between a full-sized machine, or a smaller, more portable one.

 A full-sized upright or canister vacuum offers powerful suction and extensive features, while handheld vacuums offer the much needed portability and maneuverability.
-There are many advantages to using a lightweight vacuum for pet hair removal.
+There are many advantages to using a lightweight vacuum for cleaning up pet hair.
 If portability is your main concern, stick with a powerful handheld that’s strong enough to deal with these kinds of messes, but lightweight enough to move around freely.